 Advised Elective - 3 credit

-Many students on campus have arts training prior to attending NC State and continue to engage in arts activities and enroll in arts courses.
-The Arts Entrepreneurship Minor is here to serve a varied student body, and most logically, emerging arts entrepreneurs.
+Since many students possess arts training prior to attending NC State and remain engages in both arts activities and courses, the Arts Entrepreneurship Minor serves a varied student body focusing on those considering an entrepreneurial arts career.

 This only happens at NC State.